“The secret to living is giving.” – Tony Robbins

-I felt relieved, humble, and rich when I said that.
+I felt relieved, humble, and wealthy when I said that.
 Life really is about giving.
 Sure, it feels great to receive, but doesn’t it also feel great to give?

 I’m not saying that one is better than the other.
-Both giving and receiving are necessary parts of life.
+Both giving and receiving are necessary.
 I especially like the comparison that the book “The Go-Giver” makes between the two.
-Here it is.
+Here it is:

-We all need to breathe.
-We all need to breathe in and breathe out.
+We all need to breathe, both in and out.
 Receiving is like inhaling, and giving is like exhaling.